-The Armenian Studies Program (ASP) is built on the solid foundation of courses offered by the two endowed chairs in Armenian studies: The Alex Manoogian Chair in Modern Armenian History (1981) and the Marie Manoogian Chair in Armenian Language and Literature (1987).
+The University of Michigan’s Armenian Studies Program (ASP) promotes the study of the history, language, and culture of Armenia and Armenians and helps prepare the new generation of scholars in the field.
+ASP is built on the solid foundation of rigorous curriculum offered by the two endowed chairs in Armenian studies: The Alex Manoogian Chair in Modern Armenian History (1981) and the Marie Manoogian Chair in Armenian Language and Literature (1987).
 The University of Michigan offers an undergraduate major and minor in Armenian studies; MA and PhD degrees are offered through the University’s centers for regional studies and departments.

-Alex (1901-1996) and Marie (1903- 1993) Manoogian
+Alex (1901-96) and Marie (1903-93) Manoogian

 In 1987, the Manoogian family endowed a second position, the Marie Manoogian Chair in Armenian Language and Literature and Dr. Kevork Bardakjian has held that position since that time.
 In 1997 the Marie Manoogian Chair was moved from the Slavic to the Department to the Department of Near Eastern Studies.

 Professor Ronald Suny directed the program from its establishment in 1981 until 1995.
 Professor Kevork Bardakjian was ASP director from 1995 to 2007, followed by Professor Gerard Libaridian from 2007 to 2012.
 The current director is Professor Kathryn Babayan.

 ASP is a unit at U-M's International Institute; a Steering Committee guides its programming and budgeting policies while a smaller Executive Committee supervises the implementation of programs.

 The activities of the Program are supported by a number of endowments and major gifts from the Manoogian Simone Foundation (New York) and the Alex and Marie Manoogian Foundation (Taylor, Michigan).